-Michael Stortz is a partner in the firm’s Commercial Litigation and Communication Litigation Practice Groups.
+Michael Stortz is a partner in the firm’s Litigation Group and Communication Litigation Practice Group.
 He has successfully defended companies against claims of unfair competition, false advertising, consumer fraud, breach of warranty, and product defect.

 Michael’s practice includes the defense of nationwide and regional litigation, including multidistrict and putative class action litigation, and on appeals arising out of such litigation.
 He has tried such claims to successful conclusion in federal and state courts, as well as arbitrated such claims in venues across the country.

 Michael also represents clients in the technology, pharmaceutical and consumer product industries in a wide range of commercial disputes, including antitrust and intellectual property matters.

 Michael provided testimony before Committee on Rules of Practice and Procedure of the U.S. Judicial Conference regarding proposed amendments to Rule 23 of the Federal Rules of Civil Procedure.
 He was named a “Northern California Super Lawyer” in 2008.